intergalaktik/EMC-experiments/EMC-TinySA/README.md

 on TX tiny Start SWEEP and LOW output ON

-Wait untli you get nice filled line (at least 10 minutes as that is one pass).
+Wait until you get a nice filled line (at least 10 minutes as that is one pass).

-Once you have done meassurements you can FREEZE that trace.
+Once you have done measurements you can FREEZE that trace.

-You can turn off your sending tiny and disconnect receiving one.
+You can turn off your sending tiny and disconnect the receiving one.

-Open EEZ meassuring project, connect receiving tiny and start the project.
+Open EEZ measuring project, connect receiving tiny, and start the project.

 Click on Settings